JuliaDynamics/StreamSampling.jl/docs/src/index.md

 ## Benchmark

-As stated in the first section, using these sampling techniques can bring down considerably the memory usage of the program, but there are cases where they are also more time efficient than others, as demostrated below with a comparison with the equivalent methods of `StatsBase.sample`:
+As stated in the first section, using these sampling techniques can bring down considerably the memory usage of the program, but there are cases where they are also more time efficient, as demostrated below with a comparison with the equivalent methods of `StatsBase.sample`:

 ```julia